Hudson Global Reports 2014 Fourth-Quarter and Full-Year Results

 For all of 2014, the company reported revenues of $581.2 million, up 3.3% (3.5% in constant currency) from $562.6 million in 2013.
 The company reported a net loss of $13.2 million for 2014, compared with a net loss of $30.4 million in 2013.
 Revenue for Hudson Americas totaled $50.1 million for the year, down 3.5% from $51.9 million in 2013.

 Jobless Claims in U.S. Make Biggest Jump Since December 2013

-Bloomberg (04/17/14) Victoria Stilwell
+Bloomberg (02/26/15) Victoria Stilwell

-The number of people applying for unemployment benefits in the week ended April 12 rose by 2,000 to 304,000, according to the U.S. Department of Labor.
-Economists surveyed by Bloomberg had forecast claims of 315,000.
-The four-week moving average of new claims dropped by 4,750 to 312,000, the lowest level since October 2007.
+The number of people applying for unemployment benefits in the week ended Feb.
+21 rose by 31,000 to 313,000—the biggest increase since December 2013—according to the U.S. Department of Labor.
+Economists surveyed by Bloomberg had forecast claims of 290,000.
+That week’s data may have been affected by the Presidents Day holiday, which fell on Feb.
+16 this year, said Brian Jones, a senior economist at Societe Generale.
+“The total number of people collecting benefits continues to move lower,” he noted.
+The four-week moving average of new claims gained 11,500 to 294,500 from the week before.

 ASA for You

 Because your firm is not an ASA member, you are receiving the nonmember version of Staffing Today, which excludes the Legal Watch and Trends and Research sections.

 Join ASA today and start reaping the many benefits of membership, including the full version of Staffing Today, free ASA webinars for professional development, and more.

 ASA membership matters.
 Learn more and join today.